 Companies held back by these hurdles struggle to implement a build-measure-learn cycle that let’s them grow their understanding of customers, markets and trends at high speed.
 On one end, start-ups don’t have the luxury of relying on institution knowledge that has been created over years or even decades—to survive they need to learn much faster.
 On the other end, the business landscape for established corporates is changing rapidly—whether it’s marketing channels, the competitive environment, or consumer preferences, they need to stay on-top of these changes.

-We believe three factors are critical to a business’ successful growth: Culture, Process, and Skills/Tools.
+Three factors are critical to introducing experimentation successfully: Culture, Process, and Skills/Tools.

-Growth is everyone’s job.
-Growth is not only about customer acquisition, but also (or even mostly) involves customer retention, various stages of activation (e.g. from trial to paying customer and later to advocate), pricing strategy and of course product development.
+Growth is not only about customer acquisition, but also (or even mostly) involves customer retention, various stages of activation (e.g. from trial to paying customer to advocate), pricing strategy and of course product development.
 This means everyone can and should contribute their ideas.
 Within the growth team itself, all areas of the business should be represented as otherwise you may miss the critical insight that is obvious to one but not the other.
 The growth team can then prioritise, derive and run experiments from these ideas and coordinate implementation of validated.

 Keep in mind: If you make 100 decisions a day and get only 50% right instead of making 10 decisions and getting 100% right you’re still moving at 5x the speed of your competitor.
 And this assumes you’re not even learning from those incorrect decisions.

 We want our efforts to accumulate over time, rather than driving one-off results.